 Not only does this system provide the most flexibility, but it is also the most upgradable and adaptable.
 It does cost a little more, but if that means you don’t have the additional funds to spend on batteries and a solar panel set up right now, you can still get off the road and simply use the gas supply when needed.
 When you’ve got the cash, you can buy all the rest and then you’ll have instant hot water as an option on the road too!

-- Provides instant hot water when you have a source of electricity, but also means you can use your gas on the road for hot water if needed.
+- Provides instant hot water when you have a source of electricity, but also means you can use your gas on the road for your hot water system if needed.

 - This means that you don’t need to invest in additional equipment like batteries and solar panels just yet if you can’t afford to.

-- Easily upgradable – will be 100% compatible if / when you decide that you want to invest more.
+- Easily upgradeable – will be 100% compatible if / when you decide that you want to invest more.

-- When compared to gas or electric only systems, this option does have the highest upfront costs.
+- When compared to a gas or electric only caravan hot water heater system, this option does have the highest upfront costs.

 Which Should You Pick?

-Dependent on your budget, your preference and importantly what kind of holidays and journeys you are most likely to take, a different heater system may suit your needs best.
-If you’re the type who wants to the freedom of the open road and want to go on long travels or you’re on a budget, or maybe both, then the gas water heating system provides you with both flexibility and affordability.
-However, if you prefer the little luxuries in life or you just see yourself parked in a caravan park taking it easy, then you’re probably going to feel the electric system is better suited to your needs.
+Dependent on your budget, your preference and importantly what kind of holidays and journeys you are most likely to take, a different hot water system with water filters may suit your needs best.
+If you’re the type who wants to the freedom of the open road and want to go on long travels or you’re on a budget, or maybe both, then the gas hot water system provides you with both flexibility and affordability.
+However, if you prefer the little luxuries in life like hot water at your sink top, or you just see yourself parked taking it easy, then you’re probably going to feel the electric caravan hot water system is better suited to your needs.

-If you’re any of the above, however, and you have the money in the bank, then you may well be tempted to go with the Gas and Electric option.
-With a little additional outlay up front, you’ll be able to enjoy hot water from the tap when you have electricity and you’ll have the flexibility to take longer trips without needing to give up on your home comforts on the road.
-You’ll still enjoy great water efficiency when plugged in.
+If you’re any of the above, however, and you have the money in the bank for the perfect hot water units, then you may well be tempted to go with the Gas and Electric caravan hot water system option.
+With a little additional outlay up front, you’ll be able to enjoy your caravan hot water system when you have electricity and mains power and you’ll have the flexibility to take longer trips without needing to give up on your home comforts like a hot water system and water filters on the road.
+You’ll still enjoy great water efficiency when your hot water system is plugged in to mains power.
 Not only that, if you can’t find a powered caravan park or if there’s an outage in the area, your back is always covered.
-You’ll also need regular plumbing maintenance, so check out our Caravan Plumbing System Maintenance Guide.
+You’ll also need regular plumbing maintenance for your caravan hot water heater, so check out our Caravan Plumbing System Maintenance Guide.

-The great thing about this system is it also gives you the option to upgrade easily and cheaply if you feel you need more.
-All you have to add are batteries and or solar panels and you will be prepared for any eventuality, meaning your little home on the road will always function as just that, no matter what.
-Visit BCA Australia for your caravan supplies today.
+The great thing about this caravan hot water system is it also gives you the option to upgrade easily and cheaply if you feel you need more.
+All you have to add are batteries and or solar panels, as well as water tanks, for your caravan hot water system and you will be prepared for any eventuality, meaning your little home on the road will always function as just that, no matter what.
+Visit BCA Australia and add caravan supplies and hot water system to your shopping cart today.